Photo by Foad Roshan / Unsplash

 I had a consent injury a couple years ago that as time passes I process and realize how much of an impact it has left on me psychically.
 When I describe what literally happened in detail... it sounds messed up but it also doesn't sound that severe.
 Was I "violated" by what happened?
 It's not that the memory makes me feel "violated" but it makes me feel weak, or scared, or mistrusting of others.
 It makes me feel bad that someone would take advantage of me in that way.
 The crux of the issue is less "He didn't ask first, that's The Rule as taught In Class."
 The crux of the issue was he used me sexually with no regard for if I actually wanted it or if I was capable of making that decision.
 It was the injury to me of having had that experience that is the lasting harm, not the violation of community norms.

 Under the "consent violation" framework, there are things that people do all the time which are stigmatized or framed as shameful or inherently unethical or nonconsensual.
-For instance, playing while under the influence of mind-altering substances, adding something to a scene you think your partner would like but didn't ask about explicitly, or negotiating-up mid-scene.
+For instance, playing while under the influence of mind-altering substances, adding something to a scene you think your partner would like but didn't ask about explicitly at the start of this scene, or negotiating-up mid-scene.

-By the rules I set for events I organize, all three of those are necessarily consent violations if they are reported to me.
-If someone says they played with someone while drunk, new elements were introduced that are usually fine but not asked about, and consent was sought mid-scene, and that they feel this was all non-consensual, then I will absolutely take their side, because those things all make it more likely someone won't be able to properly consent.
-As an organizer the fact that someone reported this to me tells me those things weren't okay this time.
+By the rules I set for events I organize, and the basic foundational model of consent I teach to newbies, all three of those are necessarily consent violations, or at least they are when they are reported to me.
+If someone says they played with someone while drunk, new elements were introduced that are usually fine but not asked about this time, and consent was sought mid-scene, and that they feel this was all non-consensual, then I will absolutely take their side.
+It is not good consent practices, and by default we should not be doing these things.
+As an organizer, the fact that someone reported this to me tells me those things weren't okay.

 But in all transparency, I have done BDSM scenes while tripping on psychedelics, or high on cannabis.
 I have had partners I trust and have rapport with introduce new elements to a scene that they knew I'd love and they were right and I was very happy.
 I've paused scenes for a bit, took a breath, and negotiated up.
 And they were fine.
 I didn't feel violated or hurt.
 We mutually enjoyed the scene and had fun.
 I know that there are a lot of people who do these things all the time with established play partners and while we would never tell a newbie to do it this way, we do it ourselves, even though if done at a venue it would possibly be considered a consent violation by the policies of the event.

-With the consent injury framing, we have the ability to frame these actions not as inherently violating but as risky.
+With the consent injury framework, we have the ability to frame these actions not as inherently violating but as a riskier practices that can be negotiated as part of your risk assessment with a specific play partner.

-If you negotiate up mid-scene, you're taking a risk that your play partners was too subby to properly think through saying anything other than yes, and will feel taken advantage of later.
-You're risking an injury to their consent.
-It could damage your relationship and the trust you've built.
-It's a big risk to take, and yet people take it all the time.
-You and your play partners should discuss your risk profile around this, and how you'd like to mitigate or accept or avoid this risk entirely.
+If you negotiate up mid-scene, it's quite possible your partner is not able to freely consent.
+You're taking a big risk that your play partners can't properly think through saying anything other than yes, or that the power imbalance of being mid-scene will interfere with their ability to safely say no to you.
+You're risking damage your relationship and the trust you've built.
+It's a big risk to take, and yet people consensually take that risk all the time.
+You and your play partners should discuss your risk profile around negotiating-up, and how you'd like to mitigate, accept, or avoid the risk entirely.
 With some of my play partners, we will negotiate up after a ten minute break from the scene to do aftercarey things and ground ourselves, which mitigates but doesn't eliminate the risks associated with negotiating up.
 That's within our risk profile.
-As an event organizer, I can say that it's too risky for me to be comfortable with it at an event I moderate, and if something is reported to me involving negotiating up, I won't count it as consensual, but that's a commentary on what I feel comfortable accepting as risks at my events, not a commentary on the ethics of what you do together in private.
+With a new play partner, I would never do that.
+As an event organizer, I will always treat negotiating-up as non-consent if someone reports it to me as non-consent.
+It simply violates the F in FRIES, and it's too risky to me as an organizer to be playing in the murkier areas here.
+If someone reports something that violates the "freely-given" principle of consent as non-consent, then as far as I'm concerned, it is non-consent.